Remitly Global Inc. (RELY) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Remitly Global Inc. (RELY) is $21.50, which is $3.26 above the current market price.
-The public float for RELY is 138.15M, and currently, short sellers hold a 2.02% ratio of that floaft.
-The average trading volume of RELY on June 01, 2023 was 1.03M shares.
+The average price recommended by analysts for Remitly Global Inc. (RELY) is $21.50, which is $1.61 above the current market price.
+The public float for RELY is 138.15M and currently, short sellers hold a 2.02% of that float.
+On June 07, 2023, RELY’s average trading volume was 1.05M shares.

 RELY’s Market Performance

-RELY’s stock has seen a -0.11% decrease for the week, with a 5.95% rise in the past month and a 27.98% gain in the past quarter.
-The volatility ratio for the week is 4.40%, and the volatility levels for the past 30 days are at 4.00% for Remitly Global Inc. The simple moving average for the last 20 days is 1.09% for RELY’s stock, with a simple moving average of 41.52% for the last 200 days.
+RELY’s stock has seen a 15.02% increase for the week, with a 9.35% rise in the past month and a 26.84% gain in the past quarter.
+The volatility ratio for the week is 4.41%, and the volatility levels for the past 30 days are at 3.55% for Remitly Global Inc. The simple moving average for the past 20 days is 8.72% for RELY’s stock, with a 52.57% simple moving average for the past 200 days.

-After a stumble in the market that brought RELY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.88% of loss for the given period.
+After a stumble in the market that brought RELY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.99% of gains for the given period.

-During the last 5 trading sessions, RELY fell by -0.11%, which changed the moving average for the period of 200-days by +53.09% in comparison to the 20-day moving average, which settled at $18.21.
-In addition, Remitly Global Inc. saw 60.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RELY rose by +15.02%, which changed the moving average for the period of 200-days by +75.66% in comparison to the 20-day moving average, which settled at $18.48.
+In addition, Remitly Global Inc. saw 74.59% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Yoakum Rene, the EVP, Customer and Culture of Remitly Global Inc., sale 5,427 shares at $9.94 during a trade that took place back on Nov 29, which means that Yoakum Rene is holding 286 shares at $53,955 based on the most recent closing price.
+Hug Joshua, the Chief Operating Officer of Remitly Global Inc., sale 7,354 shares at $15.49 during a trade that took place back on Mar 06, which means that Hug Joshua is holding 4,153,631 shares at $113,911 based on the most recent closing price.

 Stock Fundamentals for RELY